 // Retrieving all users as an array

-// The data from state.users.entities is selected internally
+// The data from `state.users.entities` is selected internally

-// sorted by state.users.ids
+// And it is sorted by `state.users.ids`

 const users = useSelector(selectors.selectAll);

-// here's the logic of the output
+// Here's the logic of the output

 }